 The term food sovereignty planning is introduced in response to the-sometimes unrecognized and under-theorized-connections between community food system planning and the food sovereignty frameworks.
-Placing food sovereignty concerns closer to the heart of planning processes may provide useful bridges between advocacy and planning in the community food system context, which may increase the potential of planning activities to build just and sustainable food sovereignty planning as a planning framework for local rural governments.
-More specifically, there is a need to go beyond agriculture and "farmlands" to include Indigenous food systems and the notion of "foodlands,"16 whereby the activities and traditions of hunting, fishing, and gathering may be part of community planning processes.
+Placing food sovereignty concerns closer to the heart of planning processes may provide useful bridges between advocacy and planning in the community food system context, which may increase the potential of planning activities to build just and sustainable food systems.
+However, additional research is needed to conceptually elaborate and evaluate food sovereignty planning as a planning framework for local rural governments.
+More specifically, there is a need to go beyond agriculture and "farmlands" to include Indigenous food systems and the notion of "foodlands," whereby the activities and traditions of hunting, fishing, and gathering may be part of community planning processes.